Dog owners: why sheep worrying should be a real worry

 No one wants a Fenton moment - and putting your dog in a situation where they end up chasing farm animals, wildlife or other pets can have far more serious consequences.

-If your dog worries livestock you may end up being sued for compensation.
-And as a last resort, a farmer is legally allowed to shoot a dog who is threatening their animals.
+If your dog worries livestock you may end up being sued for compensation and, in some circumstances, farmers are legally entitled to shoot dogs if they are endangering their sheep.¿ As a last resort, a farmer is legally allowed to shoot a dog who is threatening their animals.

 The survey behind our #DogKind report revealed that 24 percent of the owners polled had dogs who've chased livestock, wildlife and other animals.
 And whilst 29 percent of them had sought help for this behaviour, 37 percent didn't feel that it was a problem.